dudeko/gilacodingchallenge/README.md

 ## Coding Challenge Requirements

-### Back End – Notification APIs
+### Notification Test

-It is required to create a notification system API, which is capable of receiving a message and depending on the category of the message and the users subscribed to them, said users will be notified to the medium that they themselves chose.
+We have to create a notification system that has the ability to receive a message and depending on the category and subscribers, notify these users in the channels they are registered.

-3 categories of messages will be handled:
+It will be 3 message categories:
 * Sports
 * Finance
-* Films
+* Movies

-And it is required to send 3 types of notifications
+And there will be 3 types of notifications, each type should have its own class to manage the logic of sending the message independently.
 * SMS
-* E-mail
+* E-Mail
 * Push Notification

-It is not required that any message is actually sent or communicates with any external API, only the sending of said notification will be recorded in a Logs file or in the database.
+No notification will actually be sent or the need to communicate with any external APIs, only will register the sent notification in an archive of Logs or in a database.\

-In the log it is required to save all the necessary information to identify that the correct notification was made to the corresponding user.
-Save information such as the type of message, type of notification, user data, time, etc.
+In the log, it will need to save all the information necessary to identify that the notification has been sent correctly to the respective subscriber, such as the type of message, type of notification, user data, time, etc.\

-User administration is not required, a Mock of users can be managed in the system, they must have the following information:
+No user administration is required, you can use a Mock of users in the source code, and they must have the following information:
 * ID
 * Name
-* E-mail
+* Email
-* Phone
+* Phone number
-* Subscribed [] List of categories you are subscribed to
+* Subscribed [] here you need to list all the categories where the user is subscribed
-* Channels [] List of user notification types (SMS | Email | PushNotification)
+* Channels [] a list of the notification's channels (SMS | E-Mail | Push Notification)

-The API will receive 2 parameters:
-1. Category.
-Validate from the list of available categories
+As user interface you need to display 2 main elements.
+1. **Submission form.** A simple form to send the message, which will have 2 fields:
+   * **Category.** List of available categories.
-2. Message.
-Just validate that the message is not empty.
+   * **Message.** Text area, only validate that the message is not empty.
+2. **Log history.** A list of all records in the log, sorted from newest to oldest.

 What will be evaluated:
-* Application architecture and design patterns
+* Best practices: Validations and handle exceptions, Intuitive names, and OOP.
+* Solid Principles: Separation of concerns, Abstraction and scalability, Inferface usage, Dependency inversion.
+* Design Patterns: One or more design patterns implemented to solve the main problem, select the proper channels and send notifications.
+* Architecture: Well architecture design, have a well defined folder structure and separation of concerns, scalable and prepared for minimum changes on new requirements in the future.
+(Routes/Controllers/Services/Repositories, DTOs / Interfaces / etc.).
+* Unit Testing: Tests for each service and function, Multiple test scenarios per function.
+* Database: Migrations and Seeders, Foreign keys usage (In case of RDBMS), Indexing, Proper data types and length and Load all catalogs in the database (Is a plus).
-* OOP and Scalability (Ready to add more types of notifications).
+* Challenge: Requirements accomplish, Performance and search methods, Fault tolerant on sending notifications and Scalable to add more notification channels.
-* Handling requests to the Server through RESTful APIs
-* For testing, register at least 3 users with different configurations